GopherSecurity/gopher-mcp/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-## Cross-Language Support
+## MCP C++ Cross-Language Support

-### Architecture Overview
+### MCP CPP Multi-Language Architecture
-The SDK is designed with cross-language support as a first-class feature:
+The MCP C++ SDK is designed with cross-language support as a first-class feature:
 - **Application Layer**: MCP server/client implementations using your preferred languages
 - **Language Bindings**: Native bindings for each language that wrap the C API
 - **C API Layer**: Stable FFI interface (`libgopher_mcp_c`) that bridges C++ and other languages